new-idea-machine/os-lesson-delivery-system/README.md

 ---

+Please note that, at present time, Expo can only be run in an emulator on the same machine as the server.
+Future fixes to be determined.

 **Running the Frontend Server**

 To start the Expo server, navigate to the project's root directory and use the command `npm run start:app`.